Different land zones have their own regulations regarding building & development.

 Bushfire Hazard Reduction work can be carried out without consent in very limited circumstances.
 Clearing of your land is not generally considered to be bushfire hazard reduction if you do not have written approval from the Rural Fire Service.

-Camping is not permitted on any private land, whether vacant or built upon, unless a permit is obtained from Council beforehand.
-A camping permit will only be issued to allow camping by the landowner and / or his immediate family for up to 60 days in one year.
+A camping permit will only be issued to allow camping by the landowner and / or immediate family for up to 60 days in one year.
 A permit is required from Council before you can camp.
 There is a fee for a camping permit.

 Caravans and the like are not allowed to be permanently located on non-urban land.
-Conditions of the permit include ensuring the removal of all structures including caravans from the site at the expiration of the permit.
+Conditions of a camping permit include the removal of all structures and caravans from the site at the expiration of the permit.
 No camping equipment can remain on the land when not in use.

 You need Council approval before building any structure on your land including those that you may want to use when camping on a property such as a concrete slab, shelter/carport or rainwater tank.
 Trees and vegetation cannot be removed, pruned or damaged for the purpose of camping or building of any structures.